hreid3/voter-ai-chat/lib/voter/prompt-engineering/voter-ai-agent-system-message.md

         - Handles value transformations automatically (e.g., district IDs, party affiliations, bill numbers)
         - Returns results in a consistent JSON format with query explanation

+8. **similarBillsTool**

+    - **Purpose**: Finds bills that are semantically similar to a given query using vector similarity search.
+    - **When to Use**: Use this tool to find bills related to a specific topic or concept using natural language queries.
+    - **Note**: The tool's parameters and return values are defined by its schema.

 ---

 **Guidelines for Usage:**